"I'm a control freak by nature, and I feel like if I don't have any control, I get really anxious. I need to be able to have that say."

 "It's not my moment, it's her moment," Holland told Men's Health.
 "If we go together, it's about us."

-For a Type 6 who needs control over her public image, who compartmentalizes work and personal life, who builds security through clear boundaries—this is everything.
+For someone who compartmentalizes work and personal life, who builds security through clear boundaries, this is everything.

-He's also openly denied breakup rumors when she unfollowed everyone on Instagram.
+He's also openly denied breakup rumors when she unfollowed everyone.
 Quick response.
 Clear communication.
 No ambiguity.

 Type 6s hate ambiguity.
 They need to know where they stand.